 - Longest Chinese New Year Public Holidays:

 On the occasion of the Chinese New Year, the Chinese people got the longest public holidays of the year.
-Many Chinese employees have 7-12 days off the work on this occasion while the students have one-month winter vacations.
-The official Chinese New Year 2021 holidays are from Feb 11th to 17th 2021.
+Many Chinese employees have 7-12 days off work on this occasion while the students have one-month winter vacations.
+The official Chinese New Year 2022 holidays are from Feb 11th to 17th 2022.

 - Chinese Spring Festival Travel Rush:

 Regardless of this where they are, the Chinese people try their best to return homes to celebrate this festival with their families and friends just like the westerners’ people try to celebrate Christmas with their families.
 Also, some Chinese families travel together during the holiday period of the New Year.
-On the occasion of the Chinese New Year, the world’s largest annual migration(which is also named as the Spring Festival Travel Rush) seen and nearly about 3 billion trips made through by airplane, train, bus, and ships.
+On the occasion of the Chinese New Year, the world’s largest annual migration(which is also named the Spring Festival Travel Rush) was seen, and nearly about 3 billion trips were made by airplanes, trains, buses, and ships.

 - Families Reunion Dinner At Chinese New Year Occasion: